 Aliyah is the immigration of Jews from the diaspora to the land of Israel.
-Also defined as “the act of going up” or as in progressing towards Jerusalem.
+Also defined as “the act of going up” or progressing towards Jerusalem.
 It is one of the most basic tenets of Zionist ideology.
-The Jewish Records Indexing – Poland (JRI-Poland) published an interesting article about these “immigration passports”.
+The Jewish Records Indexing – Poland (JRI-Poland) published an interesting article about these “immigration passports.”

-Passports include the date of birth, place of birth, last place of residence, occupation and civil status (single, married, etc.).
-The name of the child or the number of children appears in some instances.
+Passports include the date of birth, place of birth, last place of residence, occupation, and civil status (single, married, etc.).
+The child’s name or the number of children appears in some instances.

 It appears that the rule in force at the time was that emigrating Polish citizens, upon receiving identity documents in their new homeland, were to turn in their Polish passports to the Polish Consulate at their destination.
-Invalidated passports were then sent by the local Polish Consulate back to the Foreign Ministry in Warsaw, where they were filed away in government archives.
+Invalidated passports were then sent back to the Foreign Ministry in Warsaw by the local Polish Consulate, where they were filed away in government archives.
 Some Polish Jewish emigrants to Palestine may have kept their passports, despite the regulations of the time, so if you do not find a particular name, it does not mean that individual did not emigrate.

-At some point, the Polish Government decided that these “Palestine passports” are Jewish historical documents and the collection was transferred to the Jewish Historical Institute.
-Only recently were these passports finally sorted, alphabetized and computer indexed.
+At some point, the Polish Government decided that these “Palestine passports” were Jewish historical documents, and the collection was transferred to the Jewish Historical Institute.
+Only recently were these passports finally sorted, alphabetized, and computer-indexed.